Mammoth Lakes Film Festival: 2015

 The 2015 Mammoth Lakes Film Festival was held May 27–30, 2015.
 The event opened with the film Steve Jobs: The Man in the Machine, and closed with Cartel Land.
 The Jury Judges were Andrew Lazar, Kristanna Loken, Larry Meistrich, Allison Amon, Yana Gorskaya, Kathleen Kinmont, Kimberley Browning, and Breven Angaelica Warren.

 2016

 The 2nd Annual Mammoth Lakes Film Festival was held May 25–29, 2016.
 The festival opened with the film Operation Avalanche (film).
 Joe Dante was presented with the Sierra Spirit Award.
 The festival Jury Judges were John Fiedler, Kelly Leow, John Wirth (television producer), Allison Amon, John Scheinfeld, Katherine Tulich, Bojana Sandic, and Amanda Salazar.

 2017

 The 3rd Annual Mammoth Lakes Film Festival was held May 24–28, 2017.
 The event opened with the film Up In Smoke, with actor Tommy Chong in-person for a question-and-answer panel following the screening.
 The Sierra Spirit Award was presented to John Sayles by Vincent Spano, following a screening of Baby It's You (film).
 The festival Jury Judges were Allison Amon, Judy Coppage, Devin Digonno, Zackary Gilyani, Jacques Thelemaque, Kelly Leow, Sandra Seeling Lipski, and Bobby Putka.

+2018

+The 4th Annual Mammoth Lakes Film Festival was held May 23–27, 2018.
+The festival opened with the film Damsel.
+The jury members were Allison Amon, Lindsey Bahr, Peter Baxter, Shalini Dore, Alonso Duralde, Timothy Rhys, Scenery Samundra, Ana Souza, Vincent Spano, Nicole Sperling, and Rachel Winter.